speechly/cli/docs/evaluate_asr.md

 # evaluate asr

-Evaluate the ASR accuracy of the given application model.
+Evaluate the ASR accuracy of the given application model

 ### Usage